AtB: Tariffs

 The offer deadline at the beginning of December was postponed for one of the route areas until the beginning of January 2013 due to further quality assurance.
-Route area 1 included municipalities south and east of Trondheim, route area 2 included municipalities west of Trondheim, while route area 3 included municipalities on Fosen.
+Route area 1 included municipalities south and east of Trondheim Municipality, route area 2 included municipalities west of Trondheim Municipality, while route area 3 included municipalities on Fosen.
 In February 2013, route area 1 was allocated to Nettbuss Midt-Norge, route area 2 was allocated to Boreal Transport Central Norway, while route area 3 was allocated to Trønderbilene.
 In January 2017, AtB announced a new tender for all route areas in Greater Trondheim, i.e. those that had traffic starts in 2010 and 2011.
 The tender was divided into two route areas, where Route 1 includes routes based on depots at Sandmoen, while Route 2 includes routes. linked to depot at Sorgenfri.
 In July 2017, the route areas were allocated to Nettbuss and Tide Buss respectively.
 With this tender and associated restructuring of public transport, AtB invested heavily in introducing the so-called "Metrobus" or the VanHool Exquicity 24 in Trondheim with a requirement of at least 23.5 meters in length on the metro buses, which Belgian manufacturer Van Hool is alone in offering on the Norwegian market with their VanHool Exquicity models.

 The start of traffic was August the 3rd 2019, and the contracts last for ten years until August 2029.
-After two decades without further tender rounds in public transport in Nord-Trøndelag, tenders for bus traffic in Stjørdal and Meråker were announced in December 2016.
+After two decades without further tender rounds in public transport in Nord-Trøndelag, tenders for bus traffic in Stjørdal Municipality and Meråker Municipality were announced in December 2016.
 The tender had a traffic start on 1 July 2018 and is valid for only three years, until August 2021, but with the possibility of extension in up to two years.
-This coincides with the termination of the other contracts in the route area east of Trondheim, which gives a hint that they are expected to be announced together in the next round of tenders.
+This coincides with the termination of the other contracts in the route area east of Trondheim Municipality, which gives a hint that they are expected to be announced together in the next round of tenders.
 In June 2017, the contract for the tender was awarded to Nettbuss, which previously had the relevant traffic on a concession contract.
 The other bus traffic in the former Nord-Trøndelag will be run on concession contracts expiring on 30 June 2019.
 Tenders for these areas was announced during 2018, where traffic started on 1 July 2019.
 This is due to the EU public transport regulation, which requires all public transport contracts above a certain size to be tendered and entered into force by December 3, 2019.
 Since 2017, Nord-Trøndelag is the only area in Norway where public transport tendering contracts are not generally introduced.